dande313/team_collab/README.md

 ##INSTRUCTIONS:
--In your console, navigate to team_collab_api folder -run "rails s -p 3001"
+#In your console, navigate to team_collab_api folder
+#run "rails s -p 3001"
--Open a new console, and navigate to team_collab_client -run "npm install"
+#Open a new console, and navigate to team_collab_client
+#run "npm install"
--run "npm start"
+#run "npm start"

 ##NOTES: I have already seeded the API with 60+ reports, as well as two users.
 If you'd like to start fresh, navigate to team_collab_api\db and delete "development.sqlite3" and schema.rb.
 Re-initialize the database by running "rake db:migrate" from the team_collab_api folder.
 You are then welcome to modify "seeeds.rb" with any data you would like to start with.
 If you wish to upload the seeded data, run "rake db:seed" from the console.